Cougar (Mountain Lion) - Facts, Pictures, Diet, Habitat, Predators

 Life Span :

 The life expectancy of cougars living in the wild is 10 years on average although a female cougar as old as 18 years has been found.
-In captivity, these cats can live up to 20 years; with the oldest to date being a North American cougar that died just months away from becoming 30 years.
+In captivity, these cats can live up to 20 years, with the oldest known North American cougar reaching just under 30 years.
 In the wild, they die as a result of competition with other cougars, human poachers, accidents, starvation, diseases and disabilities.

 Health Issues :